 The major responsibilities of the Historic Preservation Commission are to identify and actively encourage the conservation of Pasco's historic resources by reviewing National Register properties applying for Special Tax Valuation; to raise community awareness of Pasco's history and historic resources; and to serve as the City of Pasco's primary resource in matters of history, historic planning, and preservation.

-Any proposed changes to properties benefiting from the special tax valuation, or designed as historic landmarks or districts on the Pasco Register of Historic Places requires review by the City of Pasco Historic Preservation Commission and the issuance of a Certificate of Appropriateness.
+Any proposed changes to properties benefiting from the special tax valuation, or designed as historic landmarks or districts on the Pasco Register of Historic Places requires review by the City of Pasco Historic Preservation Commission and the issuance of a Certificate of Appropriateness (PDF).

 The City is always interested in recruiting candidates with experience and/or training in architecture, history, architectural history, planning, prehistoric and historic archaeology, folklore, cultural anthropology, curatorship, conservation, landscape architecture, or related disciplines to the Historic Preservation Commission.

 If you are interested in joining the Historic Preservation Commission feel free to fill out a Boards and Commissions Application.